 What Determines the SBA Loan Timeline?

-As stated, the SBA loan approval process from application to closing is about 60 to 90 days.
-However, this time frame isn’t set in stone, as there are numerous factors that can play a role in the SBA loan timeline.
+As stated, the SBA loan approval process from application to loan closing is about 60 to 90 days.
+However, this time frame isn’t set in stone, as there are numerous factors that can affect the SBA loan timeline.

 The type of loan program you apply for and the amount of money you wish to receive will be considered.
 If you apply for a large loan with a long term, you can expect the process to take longer than someone who opts for a smaller loan with a shorter term.